EDUCATIONAL INNOVATION

 With these goals in mind, we created the world’s only Model Arctic Council conferences for secondary-school pupils, and we also design and run Model Arctic Council for undergraduate students.
 These innovative experiential learning programmes bring pupils and students together to consider up-to-the-minute Arctic issues, and to hone their skills at persuasion, negotiation and consensus-building, as they play the roles of diplomats attending a simulated cycle of Arctic Council meetings.
 In addition to Model Arctic Council, we also visit schools and universities to offer guest teaching about Arctic issues.

 Our educational work is grounded in actual practice.
-Polar Aspect’s founder and Managing Principal, Dr Anthony Speca, is a secondary-school teacher at Norwich School in the UK, an Adjunct Professor at Trent University in Canada, an Honorary Lecturer at the University of East Anglia in the UK, and Managing Director of the UArctic Læra Institute for Circumpolar Education.
+Polar Aspect’s Founding Principal, Dr Anthony Speca, is a secondary-school teacher at Norwich School, an Honorary Lecturer at the University of East Anglia, and an Honorary Fellow of the Scottish Association for Marine Science.
+He has also been an Adjunct Professor at Trent University in Canada, and the Managing Director of the UArctic Læra Institute for Circumpolar Education, an institute that he helped to establish.

 MODEL ARCTIC COUNCIL